haijunsu-osu/kinematics_4bar/README.md

 # Analytical Kinematic Analysis of Planar 4-Bar Linkage

-This repository contains a Python implementation of the analytical kinematic analysis for a planar 4-bar linkage, converted from MATLAB code (`FourBar_PositionAnalysis.m`).
-The solution follows the methodology described in:
+This repository contains a Python implementation of the analytical kinematic analysis for a planar 4-bar linkage

-- "Analytical Position Velocity Acceleration Analysis of planar linkages (Kinzel book)"
-- "Lecture 2 Analytical Positional Analysis.pdf"

 ## Solution Process